Femoral Anteversion in Children

 - The condition tends to run in families.

-- It may be detected when a child first starts walking.
+- It may be found when a child first starts walking.
 It can cause inward facing toes and bowed legs.

 - Most children with femoral anteversion will improve as they grow older.
 In severe cases, your child may need surgery.